luaposix/luaposix/README.md

 0. Follow existing code.
 There are a lot of useful patterns and avoided traps there.

-1. 8-character indentation using TABs.
-Not my favourite either, but better than reformatting the code and losing much of the ability to follow the version control history.
+1. 8-character indentation using TABs in C sources; 2-character
+   indentation using SPACEs in Lua sources.

 2. No non-POSIX APIs; no platform-specific code.
 When wrapping APIs introduced in POSIX 2001 or later, add an appropriate #if.
 If your